 In addition to configuring virtual machine CPU and Memory and adding a hard disk and virtual NICs, you can also add and configure virtual hardware, such as DVD/CD-ROM drives, floppy drives, and SCSI devices.
 Not all devices are available to add and configure.
 For example, you cannot add a video card, but you can configure available video cards and PCI devices.

-Change the CD/DVD Drive Configuration in the vSphere Web Client You can configure DVD or CD devices to connect to client devices, host devices, Datastore ISO files, or Content Library ISO files.
+Change the CD/DVD Drive Configuration You can configure DVD or CD devices to connect to client devices, host devices, datastore ISO files, or content library ISO files.

 Add or Modify a Virtual Machine CD or DVD Drive CD/DVD drives are necessary for installing a guest operating system and VMware Tools.
 You can use a physical drive on a client or host or you can use an ISO image to add a CD/DVD drive to a virtual machine.

 Change the Floppy Drive Configuration in the vSphere Web Client You can configure a virtual floppy drive device to connect to a client device or to an existing or new floppy image.

 Add a Floppy Drive to a Virtual Machine in the vSphere Web Client Use a physical floppy drive or a floppy image to add a floppy drive to a virtual machine.

 Add and Configure a SCSI Device To use peripheral SCSI devices, such as printers or storage devices, you must add the device to the virtual machine.
 When you add a SCSI device to a virtual machine, you select the physical device to connect to and the virtual device node.
 You can change the physical device and configure the virtual device node.
 This is useful if you no longer need an existing device and want to connect to another device.